brokyo/norns-telexo/README.md

-I can't help but feel [bpcmusic's telex](https://github.com/bpcmusic/telex/blob/master/commands.md) modules are drifting into obscurity and I think that's really unfortunate.
-These straightforward modules — in conjunction with teletype — helped me understand what was actually happening in my synthesizer which ultimately led me to developing a musical perspective.
-I want other to have that, too.
+[bpcmusic's telex](https://github.com/bpcmusic/telex/blob/master/commands.md) modules are an important part of my modular experience.
+In conjunction with teletype these modules helped me understand what was actually happening in my synthesizer and ultimately led me to developing a musical perspective.
+I want to bring some of that straightforward control to the Norns ecosystem.

 This mod grants control over TXO+'s core features in the params menu and I think shows the amazing capabilities of this open source project.
 I hope inspires you to explore what's possible.